Louise Harnby | Crime Fiction and Thriller Editor

 • It will give me even more confidence to embrace future ideas for change that I might have rejected in the past.

-• I’m in control of my website, so I’ll still feel secure in the knowledge that I can withdraw a ballpark-quoting service instantly if I deem this to be necessary.
+• I’m in control of my website, so I’ll still feel secure in the knowledge that I can withdraw the transparent pricing instantly if I change my mind.

 Taking professional responsibility